 Students can expect to spend at least 1 hour a day on this class.
 This accounts for watching pre-recorded videos, reading daily assignments and completing daily homework, and submitting handwritten weekly assignments.
 The submitted homework will consist of video concept check questions, daily readings and note-taking, electronic concept questions, and textbook questions, some submitted as scanned written work, and some to be checked against an answer key that will be provided.

 In addition, there will be two required projects (one each semester), handwritten and scanned chapter tests, and two cumulative multiple-choice exams.
 To help students learn good note-taking, notes from each chapter will be submitted and evaluated.
-Each week, students are required to submit questions that will be addressed in our live sessions.
-These weekly live sessions will be used to review, practice problem-solving, and answer submitted questions.
+The weekly live sessions will be used to review, practice problem solving, and strengthen critical thinking and the skills introduced during the previous week.
 All course lectures are pre-recorded and available for students to play back at their convenience.

 Weekly live problem-solving and discussion sessions will be held where we work together on concepts and applications of concepts.
 Questions are welcomed!
 Students are not required to “meet” at the scheduled discussion time, but it is encouraged.
 Scheduled discussion times will be recorded for those unable to attend the live discussion times and available for approximately one month afterward.